domenicosolazzo/jroc/README.md

 # JRoc
 ### You Know Am I Sayin'?
-A REST API for document tagging and entity extraction of Bokmal and NyNorsk text.
+A REST API for document tagging and entity extraction of bokmål and nynorsk text.

 # INSTALLATION
      # Clone the repo